The Butler Community College Adult Education Program is continuing to expand

 The program also has made updates to the GED prep course to be ready for the 2014 GED test, which has changed.

-Page 2 of 2 - “They have changed it for this year making it more critical thinking skills and upgrading the math test,” said Larry McNown, Andover center adult ed instructor.
+“They have changed it for this year making it more critical thinking skills and upgrading the math test,” said Larry McNown, Andover center adult ed instructor.

 Michelle Murray, adult ed instructor with the Wichita Workforce Center, said the goal was to make the GED more challenging and have people be more college ready.